-The Rottweiler is another breed that sometimes has a reputation as an aggressive dog.
-In reality, a Rott can be a big goofy lover one moment and an intimidating defender the next.
-When a Rottweiler trusts you, he will likely be loyal and affectionate towards you.
-However, many Rotts are hesitant towards strangers until it is proven that there is no threat.
-Naturally stubborn at times, a Rott will have no trouble telling (or showing) you that he does not approve of your actions.
-This is a true... guardian dog that can become an excellent guard dog when properly trained.
-This breed needs socialization, structure, and a job to do.
+A rottweiler is another breed that has a reputation for being an aggressive dog.
+A Rottie can be a big goofy lovebug one moment and an intimidating defender the next.
+If a rottweiler trusts you, the dog will likely be loyal and affectionate with you.
+Rotties are usually hesitant towards strangers until the dog verifies the person poses no threat.
+This dog can become an excellent guard dog when adequately trained.
+This breed needs socialization, structure, and a task driving its daily activities.

 10 of 10

-The Tibetan Mastiff might just be the ultimate guard dog.
+A Tibetan mastiff is an ultimate guard dog.
 No one is getting past this large, watchful, powerful, and intimidating dog.
-Historically used as a guardian dog of Tibet, this breed has protection running through its veins.
-The Tibetan Mastiff is easygoing around family but tends to distrust strangers and exhibit territorial behavior if threatened by a stranger.
-Though not the most affectionate breed out there, this is a loyal dog that will protect you and your family.
-Be sure to... provide structure through training and socialize your Tibetan Mastiff well.
+Historically, this Tibetan guard dog protecting caravans of people and herds in the Himalayas against wolves and snow leopards.
+Today, the Tibetan mastiff is easygoing around family but tends to distrust strangers and may exhibit territorial behavior if threatened by a stranger.
+Though not the most affectionate breed, this is a loyal dog that will protect you and your family.
+This dog also needs structure through training and socialization.

 Height: 24 to 26 inches tall at the shoulder

 Physical Characteristics: Black, brown, blue/grey or gold-colored coat; fine double outer coat with heavy, soft, and woolly undercoat; massive head with a mane; kind facial expression

 Breeds to Avoid